 If you have the genetic variants that increase LDL due to PCSK9: Think about berberine!

 You can buy berberine as a supplement on Amazon or at local stores.
-Keep in mind that it is also known to lower blood glucose levels, which could interfere with medications if you are diabetic.
+If you are diabetic, keep in mind berberine is known to lower blood glucose levels.

 Quercetin is another flavonoid that may decrease PCSK9.
 Animal studies show that it moderates LDL levels by decreasing PCSK9.[ref]

 Quercetin-rich foods include apples and onions, but it is also found in low amounts in a lot of different fruits and vegetables.
-(Perhaps this is why eating onions decreases the risk of death from cardiovascular causes.[ref]) You can also get quercetin as a supplement.
+(Perhaps this is why eating onions decreases the risk of death from cardiovascular causes.[ref]) In addition, you can also get quercetin as a supplement.
 Taking it with fat may lead to better absorption.

-Prescription Meds: There are PCSK9 inhibitors that are FDA approved prescription medications for lowering cholesterol levels.
+Prescription Meds: The FDA has approved PCSK9 prescription inhibitors to lower cholesterol levels.
 If you carry one of the variants above that can lead to familial hypercholesterolemia, you should seriously consider discussing it with your doctor and/or get a full cholesterol panel run.

 Other articles you may enjoy: